mkdir-sweetiepie/mkdir-sweetiepie/README.md

 Researcher and engineer focused on **SLAM**, **Sensor Fusion**, and **Computer Vision**.
 Passionate about advancing autonomous systems through rigorous research and practical engineering solutions.

-Currently working on **VR teleoperation systems for humanoid robots** at KETI (Korea Electronics Technology Institute).
+Currently working on **teleoperation systems for humanoid robots** at KETI (Korea Electronics Technology Institute).

 ---